-“Employee fitness incentive programs can result in reduced absenteeism, greater worker productivity and lower employee turnover,” said Alfred Poor, Ph.D., editor of Health Tech Insider.
+“Employee fitness incentive programs can result in reduced absenteeism, greater worker productivity, and lower employee turnover,” said Alfred Poor, Ph.D., founding editor and publisher of Health Tech Insider.
 “All of these factors can result in real bottom-line financial savings for employers.”

-In addition to increasing employee engagement, implementing an activity tracker program can create a culture of gamification in the workplace, which has been proven to increase morale, focus and drive for a given task.
-Gamification makes the mundane fun and provides social support, which increases a participant's chances of maintaining their progress.
+In addition to increasing employee engagement, an activity tracker program can create a culture of gamification in the workplace, which has been proven to boost morale, focus and drive for a given task.
+Gamification makes the mundane fun and provides social support, increasing participants’ chances of maintaining their progress.

 “Many organizations find that offering wearable fitness trackers that have shareable data encourages teams to work together to reach not only corporate goals but also [personal] fitness goals,” said Jared Weitz, CEO and founder of United Capital Source.
 “This drives collaboration and camaraderie amongst the team.”

-As Poor said, a well-planned program can mean lower healthcare costs for your company as your employees gain better health and wellness.
-The Affordable Care Act offers a provision under which employers can offer wellness incentives, such as gift cards or rate discounts to their employees (paid for by insurers) if they do fitness tracking.
+Poor said that a well-planned program can mean lower health care costs for your company as your employees improve their health and wellness.
+A study by Zippia showed that 72% of employers saw such expenses decline after starting a program.
+The Affordable Care Act even offers a provision under which employers can provide wellness incentives, such as gift cards or rate discounts, to their employees (paid for by insurers) if they track employee fitness.

-The biggest downside that comes to everyone's mind with employer-provided fitness trackers is invasion of privacy.
-Many people feel that their health and wellness is their business alone and should not be shared with their employer, whether this is just on principle or out of concern for health-based discrimination.
+The biggest downside of employer-provided fitness trackers is a possible invasion of privacy.
+Many people feel that their health and wellness are their business and that their personal data should not be shared with their employer, whether on principle or out of concern for health-based discrimination.

 Employers having access to employees’ biometric data is a gray area of legality, according to Corporate Wellness Magazine.
-Labor lawyers have expressed concern that employers may use fitness device data to justify promotions or pay raises, or even as reason to terminate an employee.
-Having access to employees’ health data is a violation of both the Health Insurance Portability and Accountability Act (HIPAA) and the Genetic Information Nondiscrimination Act (GINA).
+Labor lawyers have expressed concern that employers may use fitness device data to justify promotions or pay raises, or, conversely, as reason to terminate an employee.
+Access to employees’ health data violates the Health Insurance Portability and Accountability Act (HIPAA) and the Genetic Information Nondiscrimination Act (GINA).

-A typical fitness tracker wearer, whether it was purchased personally or given by an employer, will not run aground of HIPAA violations.
-Wearable makers like Fitbit and Apple have devoted significant efforts to making sure their devices comply with HIPAA.
-It is only when a healthcare provider asks for data collected by the device that HIPAA would come into play.
+A typical wearable fitness tracker, whether it was purchased personally or distributed by an employer, will not run aground of HIPAA violations.
+Wearable makers like Fitbit and Apple have devoted significant efforts to ensure their devices comply with HIPAA.
+HIPAA issues only come into play when a health care provider asks for data collected by the device.

-Another main concern is that data collected by wearable devices is not held in databases with the same security or regulations as data collected by doctors or hospitals, leaving it vulnerable to hacking.
+Another privacy concern is that data collected by wearable devices are not held in databases with the same security or regulations as those managed by doctors or hospitals, leaving them vulnerable to hacking.

 “Consider looking for discounted gym memberships that you can offer your employees,” said Weitz.
 “Look at your office as an opportunity – install standing desks, conduct ergonomic assessments, and stock break rooms with healthy foods and beverages.”

-Consider sending out a survey to see what your employees want or would enjoy.
+Consider sending out surveys to see what your employees want or would enjoy.
 This way, you can ensure that you meet their needs and avoid alienating part of your workforce.